HliebOcheretianyi/PyMarkup4CS/README.md

 ## Overview

-PyMarkup4CS is a generational program designed to analyze and extract markup information from insurance policy documents.
-The tool leverages the Gemma AI model to process policy text and generate structured markup data.
+PyMarkup4CS is a generational program designed to markup information from insurance policy documents.
+The tool leverages the bge-m3 model to process policy text to the RAG system and generate structured markup data with unsloth Gemma 3 IT.

 ## Features

-- AI-powered insurance policy analysis
 - Automated markup generation
 - Integration with Ollama for local AI model execution
 - Jupyter notebook workflow for step-by-step processing

 ## Prerequisites
 - Pytorch with CUDA if you want finetuning
-- Python 3.10
+- Python 3.10+
 - Ollama installed on your system
 - Sufficient disk space for AI models (approximately 10 GB)
 - Sufficien RAM (at least 8 GB)